Chapter 9: Background notes

 Achievement of Curriculum for Excellence Level 2015/16 data was revised and new supplementary tables published in 2016/17 following receipt of revised data from two local authorities and a minor coding revision for two special schools.
 (See Achievement of Curriculum for Excellence Level, 2016/17 for details).

-Achievement of Curriculum for Excellence 2017/18 data has been revised, on the new data matching basis (see Chapter 18.104.22.168), and to account for revised data received for one primary school.
+Achievement of Curriculum for Excellence 2017/18 data was revised for the original publication of this report on 10 December 2019, on the new data matching basis (see Chapter 22.214.171.124), and to account for revised data received for one primary school.

 9.5 International and UK Comparability